 start Nov.
 17, featuring dancing, live music, puppet shows, appearances

 by Father Christmas, cookies and cider and luminarias.

 For more, see Jolly Cedarburg.

 Most women like bed-and-breakfasts, but most have rooms with only one bed.
-But the Wisconsin Bed and Breakfast Association web site makes it easy to find the inns that have two beds: Plug "Bed: Two beds in room'' into its amenity search, and you'll get 41 choices.
+But the Wisconsin Bed and Breakfast Association web site makes it easy to find the inns that have two beds: Plug "Bed: Two beds in room'' into its amenity search, and you'll get dozens of choices.